-For figures S4.1 - S4.3, each respondent was able to select multiple answers to this question.
+For S4A - S4C Fig, each respondent was able to select multiple answers to this question.
 The ‘upset diagram’ illustrates how participants felt that the training has helped them with their work (‘Response Per Option (set size)’, lower LHS) as well as the different combinations of answers selected by the same individual, represented by the size of the intersection (‘Intersection Size’, RHS, ‘orange’).
 Packages used to create this graph in the R environment: tidyverse, UpsetR.

-For figures S4.4 - S4.7, each respondent was able to select multiple answers to this question.
+For S4D - S4G Fig, each respondent was able to select multiple answers to this question.
 The ‘upset diagram’ illustrates what outcomes the training has led to or facilitated (‘Response Per Option (set size)’, lower LHS) as well as the different combinations of answers selected by the same individual, represented by the size of the intersection (‘Intersection Size’, RHS, ‘orange’).